Alice Thorner: Stay in India

 A so-called witchhunt against some scientists that did not entirely reject some ideas described in part of the writings due to a soviet agrarian economist named Alexander V. Chayanov associated to a husband refusal to testify against some friends they met in London lead to several grant losses and was associated to an American passport withdrawal and significantly darkened university career prospects for both.
 A long stay in India that had been planned before begun in spite of these difficulties.

 Thorner significantly contributed to updating a method of accounting for various categories of working women in later census as a consultant for the Indian government.
 A book entitled Land and Labour in India was later co-authored with her husband as a summary of a relatively fruitful study of an India society.

 Settlement in France

-Charles Bettelheim seems to have played a relatively important role in presenting the Thorners to a then director of studies named Louis Dumont that used to work at a then Sorbonne-based École pratique des hautes études.
-A development of what would later become an Indian social science department in School for Advanced Studies in the Social Sciences lead to an invitation by a historian named Fernand Braudel.
-An absence of PhD degree lead to some difficulties at becoming a lecturer when the Thorners decided to come to France.
+Charles Bettelheim played a role in presenting the Thorners to the director of studies Louis Dumont at the Sorbonne-based École pratique des hautes études.
+A development of what would later become an Indian social science department in School for Advanced Studies in the Social Sciences lead to an invitation by Fernand Braudel.
+An absence of a PhD degree lead to some difficulties at becoming a lecturer, when the Thorners decided to live in France.